hechoendrupal/drupal-console-book/en/commands/generate-entity-config.md

 Option | Details
 -------|-------------
 --module | The Module name.
---entity-class | The entity class
+--entity-class | The config entity class
---entity-name | The entity name
+--entity-name | The config entity name
 --label | The label